What are Bridges?

 This type of bridge is well suited for the construction of highway bridges, flyovers, viaducts etc. and is a monolithic structure where the reinforcing steel is placed into the forms and a concrete mix is poured into the forms.
-The rebar extends beyond the form to allow for construction joint to the next section to be poured.
+The rebar extends beyond the form to allow for the construction joint to the next section to be poured.

 RCC members are consists of concrete of different grade and are reinforced with MS or HYSD bar where concrete basically withstands the compression, whereas the tension is taken by reinforcement.

 In PSC, a prestressing force that is applied to the concrete member is known as axial compression.
 After the application of the load, the developed stresses into the member is opposite to those produced by the external loads such as dead and live loads which have to carry and for which the structure is to be designed.
 With the help of this technique, the strength of the structural member can be considerably increased since a part of the stresses generated by the dead and live loads is cancelled by the prestressing force.

 Composite: RCC / PSC / Steel Types Bridges: